root-project/root-evolution/proposals/0001-modularization.md

 Package manager is a tool (usually a standalone tool) for managing the distribution of software code.
 There are two separate entities (third one is OS package manager (OSPM) that we are not interested in the current discussion):

 1. Language package manager (LPM): an interactive tool (e.g., `go get`) that can retrieve and build specified packages of source code for a particular language (or in the case of ROOT particular runtime).
 2. Project/application dependency manager (PDM): an interactive system for managing the source code dependencies of a single project in a particular language.
 That means specifying, retrieving, updating, arranging on disk, and removing sets of dependent source code, in such a way that collective coherence is maintained beyond the termination of any single command.
 Its output , which is precisely reproducible , is a self-contained source tree that acts as the input to a compiler or interpreter.
-One might think of it as “compiler, phase zero.”
+One might think of it as ''compiler, phase zero.''

 We think about ROOT package manager in terms of of LPM and PDM.